| |

 |

-so naturally and purposefully – or better yet, somehow
+all these configurations so naturally and purposefully – or

 St. Louis Post-Dispatch, Brian Smith,2001 |